baraskarvaishnav/ipaddrtracker/README.md

-# Foxy.io IP Tracker
+# ipaddrtracker

 ## Description

-Foxy.io is a GUI-based IP tracking application designed for Linux.
+ipaddrtracker is a GUI-based IP tracking application designed for Linux.
 It allows users to enter an IP address and retrieve information such as location, ISP, and more.

 ## Installation